Jadekin/Jadekin/README.md

 🌟🌟🌟 If you are interested in any of these topics or would like to chat about video games 🕹️, cooking 🥘, knitting 🧶, drawing 🎨, reading 📚, or design 🎭, feel free to reach out. 🌟🌟🌟

-### Currently doing for the week (October 14th, 2025)
+### Currently doing for the week (December 5th, 2025)

-- Fixing my website and organizing my blog :)
+- Cloud Digital leader training to get the certification.
-- Finally, doing my Dante ipsum, a project that i love.
+- Snowflake practice. oMG lots of learnings there.

 More on that, check my [TIL](https://github.com/Jadekin/TIL).